mushroomfire/mdapy/README.rst

 .. code-block:: bash

-   # This will install all optional packages (k3d, tqdm, pyfftw) except phonopy and lammps.
+   # This will install all optional packages (k3d, pyfftw) except phonopy and lammps.
    pip install mdapy[all]

 If one wants to install phonopy, the best way is: